-Just the other day I was driving down a forest road in central Minnesota.
-As I glanced into the woods on my left, a flash of orange caught my attention.
+As I drove down a forest road in central Minnesota the other day, a flash of orange in the woods caught my attention.

-I slammed on the brakes and backed up so I could take it home with me.
+I slammed on the brakes and backed up so I could take it home.

 L. sulphureus can vary in coloration, but is unmistakeable nonetheless.
 The top side of the shelf can range from light salmon to bright orange to darker rosy orange.
 The bottom— the porous side— is yellow.
 One of the great things about chicken of the woods is that there aren’t other mushrooms that appear similar.
-That’s why I happily endorse this as a Beginner’s Mushroom.
+That is why I happily endorse it as a Beginner’s Mushroom.

 You’ll see pictures on the internet of chickens with incredible mass.
 Sometimes 20 pounds’ worth or more.
 But let’s be honest: those finds are few and far between.
 Most I harvest give me far less than five pounds.
 Besides, those incredible-looking specimens are well-developed (old) and probably bug-filled.

--New-looking, with rounded edges.
-The older they get, the more they grow outward and thin out (I call them “pancaked out”).
+-Fresh appearance, with rounded edges.
+The older they get, the more they grow outward and thin (I call them “pancaked out”).

 -Easy to cut.
 They get woody, stringy, and tough with age.
 In the event that a pancaked specimen seems tender and isn’t full of worm holes, I might take the outermost inch or two.